DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

     """

-Next, Import any classes which you may need.
-Normally you will require the \
-Plugin class and the function decorator register_plugin.
+Next, import any classes which you may need.
+Most plugins would require the Plugin class and the function decorator register_plugin.

 Import example: